 Upon reaching the gorgeous Waipi’o Beach at sunset, where our epic trek had begun, we said screw it – let’s camp here for the night.
 Lauren set up the tent, I hung up my hammock, and we made instant mashed potatoes for dinner.
 I woke up the next morning to see a Hawaiian beach sunrise on my 27th birthday – doesn’t get much better than that!

-Trekking to Waimanu Valley is one of the greatest adventures I’ve ever had.
+The Waimanu Valley hike is one of the greatest adventures I’ve ever had.
 If you take it on, just be sure to come prepared!